hpc-uk/build-instructions/apps/ICON-AES/ARCHER2_2025.10_gcc11.2.md

 # ICON Model Build Instructions on ARCHER2

-These instructions describe how to build `libfyaml` and the `ICON model (release-2025.10-public)` on ARCHER2 using the Cray Programming Environment and
+These instructions describe how to build `libfyaml` and the `ICON model (release-2025.10-public)` on ARCHER2 using the GNU Programming Environment and
-CCE 15.0.0.
+GCC 11.2.0.

 ---